Valley of the Shadow of Death (Roger Fenton)

 Valley of the Shadow of Death is an albumen print photograph by Roger Fenton, taken on April 23, 1855, during the Crimean War.
 It is one of the most well-known images of war.
 The photo is one of 360 taken by Fenton of the war.

 Background

 Roger Fenton was sent by Thomas Agnew of Agnew & Sons to record the Crimean War, where the United Kingdom, the Second French Empire, the Kingdom of Sardinia, and the Ottoman Empire were fighting a war against the Russian Empire.
-The place of the picture was named by British soldiers The Valley of Death for being under constant shelling there.
+The place of the picture was named by British soldiers The Valley of Death because it was under constant shelling there.
 When in September 1855 Thomas Agnew put the picture on show, as one of a series of eleven collectively titled Panorama of the Plateau of Sebastopol in Eleven Parts in a London exhibition, he took the troops'—and Tennyson's—epithet and expanded it as Valley of the Shadow of Death with its deliberate evocation of Psalm 23.